laurenmackey/tomato-timer/README.md

 Pomodoro style timer + music for OSU BeaverHacks

 ## Setup
-To run the backend, run

-    node app.js
+To add new features:
+    $ heroku git:clone -a tomato-music-study
+    $ cd tomato-music-study
+Then to deploy:
+    $ git add .
+    $ git commit -am "make it better"
+    $ git push heroku master

-Visit http://localhost:8001/ to see website
+Visit https://tomato-music-study.herokuapp.com/ to see website.